bmelinden/vbSPT/README.txt

 v 1.1.2 (2014-11-19): minor bugfix, mainly to satisfy new mex compiler
  - removed C++ style comments in HMMcore*.c files to please the mex compiler.
+ - recompiled 64bit mex binaries for linux, mac, and windows 7
- - corrected handling of aggregation indices in VB3_removeState.m
+ - corrected handling of aggregation indices in VB3_removeState.m (not relevant for standard usage)
  - corrected typo in Eq S69 of vbSPT manual (n_j -> \tilde n_j in the
    first KL term for \gamma).
 Note that the code was correct all the time, so computational results are not affected.